| | NEXT time a swarm

 colony,'' explains Prof Seeley. ''They tend to be the oldest workers

 in the swarm.''
 You might think of them as the 'elders'.''
+When a scout bee has found a site, it returns

 to the swarm and communicates its findings to the other bees, by